 The District has been fortunate to have received over \$6 million in grants from several sources over the last 15 years.
 The District has received one (1) grant for \$2.1m from PARC and eleven (11) grants totaling over \$4m from the Open Space Land Acquisition and Development (OSLAD) grant from the Illinois Department of Natural Resources have been awarded to the District.
 The OSLAD grant is available for the purpose of acquiring, developing, and/or rehabilitating lands for public outdoor recreation purposes and requires a matching contribution from the Park District.
 The District has identified projects for OSLAD grant submittal for each year of the CIP.
 The revenue from a grant has not been included in the CIP unless the grant has already been announced by the Governor of Illinois.
-This capital improvement plan includes an awarded grant for Rehm Park in 2020, and the District has eligible projects lined up through 2025.
-The projects are as follows: Andersen Park in 2023, and Barrie Park in 2024.
+This capital improvement plan includes an awarded grant for Pleasant Home in 2021, as well as grants for the CRC through the Illinois Department of Commerce and Economic Opportunity.
+The District has eligible projects lined up through 2027.
+The projects are as follows: Barrie Park in 2023, Andersen Park in 2024, and Field Park in 2027.